m0zzarella/Coupled-Oscillators/README.md

 # Two-Population Coupled Oscillators Simulation

-This project simulates the dynamics of two populations of coupled oscillators based on a generalized Kuramoto model.
+This work simulates the dynamics of two populations of coupled oscillators based on a generalized Kuramoto model.
 The model includes oscillators that are coupled with each other, possibly with a phase lag, and the goal is to study how different parameters influence synchronization over time.
 The simulation computes the evolution of the oscillator phases and visualizes key quantities like the **order parameter** and **phase distribution**.

 ## Brief Description